scmgustafson/aws-multi-env-terraform/modules/network/README.md

 This module will create:

 - A VPC
-- a public and private subnet
+- a public and 2 private subnets (necessary for RDS instance)
 - an internet gateway and a nat gateway
 - all necessary route tables and associations